tonioni/WinUAE/cputest/readme.txt

 - Interrupt testing (Amiga only, INTREQ bits set one by one, validate correct exception).
 - Multiple test sets can be generated and tested in single step.
 - Stack usage reduced, gzip decompression works with default 4096 byte stack.

-01.03.2020

-- Added 68020+ test presets.
-- CPU selection changed.
-CPU=680x0 line at the top of ini is now the main CPU selection field.
-Test is generated if CPU model matches preset's CPU and preset is active.
-This update allows use of same preset for multiple CPU models.
-- cpu_address_space can be also used to select which CPU model is first 32-bit addressing capable model (normally 68020 or 68030).